 Toronto mayor John Tory has called for his city to receive “more power” from the provincial government.
 He’s absolutely right: the city needs a realignment of its powers.
-Just, not yet.
-There are other things that must be fixed first.
+Just,

 Toronto's mayor needs more power to lead Council, before Council can be given more power to tax Toronto.